MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-sync.md

 ## Deciding between OneDrive sync options

-Both OneDrive shortcuts and OneDrive Sync options allow essentially the same thing — users can access files on their local computer in Explorer or Finder.
+Both OneDrive shortcuts and OneDrive Sync options allow essentially the same thing—users can access files on their local computer in Explorer or Finder.

 However, adding OneDrive shortcuts allows content to be accessed on all devices, whereas sync is related to a specific device.
 Additionally, OneDrive shortcuts offer improved performance versus using the sync button.